Re-Evaluating Ethereum Price Forecast for 2018

 Think about it: No one wants money that can drop 10% overnight.
 Money is supposed to be stable.
 We shouldn’t have to walk around with the worry that it’ll burn a hole in our pockets.

 Bitcoin needs to resolve this issue if its price is to continue rising.

 Ethereum isn’t bogged down by the same obsession with fiat currencies.

 To be sure, most ETH developers would gladly see central banks crumble into oblivion.
 But they don’t base Ethereum’s currency’s success on that outcome, which perhaps explains why ETH rose 10.6% on the same day that BTC lost 11.7%.

-In fact, the discrepancy between their goals is why I believe Ethereum prices will reach $1,000 in 2018.
+In fact, the discrepancy between their goals is why I believe Ethereum price forecast of $1,000 in 2018 is possible.